rowancsseniorprojectgroup2tuesday9-30/RowanCurricularProposalManagementSystem/deliverables/projectSpecification/body.md

 # Project Summary

-The purpose of this system is to aid the faculity & staff members involved in curricular proposals.
+The purpose of this system is to aid the faculty & staff members involved in curricular proposals.
 The system will store and keep revisions of the files used in constructing a proposal.
 The system will also allow users to email their complete proposals to other users for review.